UN mulls quick foreign troop deployment to ease Haiti crisis

 The secretary-general said the issue is a matter of urgency, noting Haiti “is facing an outbreak of cholera amid a dramatic deterioration in security that has paralyzed the country.”

+“We are carefully considering Prime Minister Ariel Henry’s appeal in consultation with Haitian authorities and our international partners,” the department said.

+It added that it supports targeted sanctions to stop armed gangs and those who finance violence and insecurity in Haiti.

-The U.S. Embassy has granted temporarily leave to personnel and urged U.S. citizens to immediately leave Haiti.
+The U.S. Embassy in Haiti has granted temporarily leave to personnel and urged U.S. citizens to immediately leave the country.

 As U.N. officials and member states mull Haiti’s request, some people including 35-year-old Allens Hemest hope to see troops arrive soon.
 He is unemployed.
 Until recently, he worked at a factory that produced plastic cups but shut down amid the crisis.